The Computer Science program maintains a state of the art lab and a Linux-based server.

 The Computer Science Lab

-Housed in Sattgast 371, the Computer Science Lab has a rich history that involves the work of many dedicated students through the years.
-In addition, faculty, staff, administration, and alumni have done much to continually improve the quality of the lab’s computing equipment, the work environment, and the lounge.
+Housed in Sattgast 371, the Computer Science Lab has a rich history that involves the work of many dedicates students through the years.
+In addition, faculty, staff, administration and alumni have done much to continually improve the quality of the lab’s computing equipment, the work environment and the lounge.
 Things changed substantially in 2019 with the demolition of Hagg-Sauer Hall and the relocation of the Mathematics and Computer Science Department to Sattgast Hall.
 For the first time, the space that holds the Computer Science Lab is now shared with other programs on campus.

 About the CS Server